CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/1500-1599/1584-min-cost-to-connect-all-points.md

 ---
 id: min-cost-to-connect-all-points
 title: Min Cost to Connect All Points
-sidebar_label: 1584.Min Cost to Connect All Points
+sidebar_label: 1584 - Min Cost to Connect All Points
 tags:
 - Array
 - Union Find
 - Graph
 - Minimum Spanning Tree
 description: "This is a solution to the Min Cost to Connect All Points problem on LeetCode."
 ---